-Best Bits is a series that highlights great mechanics or parts of a game.
-Whether they are thematic, or clever or just really fun, this series wants to celebrate the best bits of games.
+Best Bits is a series that highlights excellent mechanics or parts of a game.
+Whether they are thematic, intelligent or just enjoyable, this series wants to celebrate the best bits of games.

 Perhaps the most thematic mechanic, and my favourite part of the game, is the junk pile: a deck of tools and medicine mixed together with a lot of useless junk.
 Junk cards literally have no game value and, as the useful item cards are removed, you have to dig (draw) though more and more of the stuff in order to find anything worth using.
 None of the cards you’ll scavenge from the junk pile are particularly exciting but they are necessary.
 Medicine and tools are essential for survival.
 You won’t get anything flashy but you’ll find enough to keep going.
 Without medicine, your tribe (engine) will fail.
 Without medicine why would the toughest mercenaries ever consider helping you against your enemies?